 I focused on single books, not boxsets.
 I only included one book per series (usually the first book because I know my fantasy readers and I know how hard it is for us to read out of order), and I picked only one book per author.

 Did I overlook some novels?
 Probably.
-If there’s a title you think absolutely belongs on a list of top fantasy books, feel free to mention it in the comments.
-Or, remembering that I limited this list to only one book per author and only one book per series, if you think another selection from that author or series is a better choice, let us know.
+You might think a specific title absolutely belongs on a list of top fantasy books.
+Or, remembering that I limited this list to only one book per author and only one book per series, you might think another selection from that author or series is a better choice.
+That’s okay.
+In the end, this list is just a starting point.

 The Top Epic Fantasy Books